 The Court’s reading of “employee” potentially exposes public companies to suits brought by their employees’ personal employees (for example, a public company employee’s nanny or a gardener).
 Although the Court acknowledges that this is a “curious” result (slip op.
 15), it dismissed concerns that its decision would open the floodgates for whistleblowing suits.
 It pointed to the Department of Labor’s longstanding interpretation that § 1514A applies to contracting employees and further noted that FMR could not identify a single case in which a contracting employee had asserted a claim based on allegations unrelated to shareholder fraud.
 The Court declined, however, to explicitly adopt limiting principles suggested by the plaintiffs and the Solicitor General, leaving the bounds of § 1514A to be determined in a future case.

-The opinion can be accessed here.
 This decision is consistent with how agents and contractors are treated under the False Claims Act, which affords such individuals protection against retaliation.
 (31 U.S.C.
 3730(h)(1) “any employee, contractor, or agent shall be entitled to all relief necessary … if that employee, contractor, or agent is discharged.”)